Goodbye Earl

 Songfacts®:

-• This story of a woman exacting the ultimate revenge on a violent husband was written by Dennis Linde, who is best known for writing the 1972 Elvis Presley hit, "Burning Love."
-Linde had written several songs that included a character by the name of "Earl," most notably, "The Queen Of My Double Wide Trailer" by Sammy Kershaw and this track was an effort to kill off the "Earl" character.
-Linde also played acoustic guitar on the Dixie Chicks recording of the tune.
+The song has all the sass and humor you'd expect from The Chicks (known at the time as The Dixie Chicks), but the song was written by a guy: Dennis Linde, best known for writing the 1972 Elvis Presley hit "Burning Love."
+Linde had written several songs that included a character by the name of "Earl," most notably, "The Queen Of My Double Wide Trailer" by Sammy Kershaw.
+"Goodbye Earl" was an effort to kill off the "Earl" character.
+Linde also played acoustic guitar on the song.

-• According to the liner notes, the "iffy harmony" vocals on the song were performed by the "Do-Wrongs" comprising the song's two co-producers: Blake Chancey and Paul Worley plus Dixie Chicks multi-instrumentalist Emily Robison's then husband, singer-songwriter Charlie Robison.
+• According to the liner notes, the "iffy harmony" vocals on the song were performed by the "Do-Wrongs," comprising the song's two co-producers - Blake Chancey and Paul Worley - plus Chicks multi-instrumentalist Emily Robison's then husband, singer-songwriter Charlie Robison.

-• The music video for the song was directed by Evan Bernard.
-It starred comedy actress Jane Krakowski long before her successful run on 30 Rock, as the victim of domestic abuse and NYPD Blue and Hill Street Blues actor Dennis Franz as Earl.
-Other familiar faces included lead singer Natalie Maines' actor husband Adrian Pasdar as a police officer, and Dumb and Dumber actress Lauren Holly as Mary Ann.
+• The music video was directed by Evan Bernard and stars the comedy actress Jane Krakowski (long before her successful run on 30 Rock) as Wanda, the victim of domestic abuse.
+NYPD Blue and Hill Street Blues actor Dennis Franz plays Earl, and Lauren Holly of NCIS is Mary Ann.
+Chicks lead singer Natalie Maines' actor husband Adrian Pasdar plays a police officer.

 • The record label wasn't bothered by the song's lighthearted take on murder; they were more concerned about the track "Sin Wagon," which has the girls engaging in "mattress dancing."
 Lead singer Natalie Maines told Entertainment Weekly: "They're scared to death about that song, and they won't talk about it in interviews.
 And our manager jokes, 'You can't say mattress dancing, but they love the song about premeditated first degree murder!
 This is okay?'
 So it's funny to us that mattress dancing is out and murder is in!"

 • Taylor Swift is a professed Dixie Chicks fan.
-During her Los Angeles stop on her 1989 World Tour, she revealed "Goodbye Earl" used to be he "go-to talent show song."
+On August 24, 2015, during her Los Angeles stop on her 1989 World Tour, she said "Goodbye Earl" used to be he "go-to talent show song."
 The singer then invited Natalie Maines onstage to sing it with her.

 Comments